Ttttt47/UKBioCoin/README.md

-# How to build a `UKBioCoin' device with your own dataset
+# How to build a UKBioCoin device with your own dataset

 ## Building UKC excutable `UKBioCoin`